econoalchemist/SeedSigner/02_Software.md

 </p>

 - Kleopatra will now use the signature file and the SeedSigner public key to verify the `.sha256` file.
-- You should receive a dialog displaying the sucessful verification.
+- You should receive a dialog displaying the successful verification.

 It is important to be able to distinguish between a valid and certified signature, a valid signature, and an invalid signature.
-Because the SeedSigner public key was certified by comparing the resulting fingerprint to a known publicly displayed fingerprint, the Kleopatra software prints a valid and certified dialong in green.
+Because the SeedSigner public key was certified by comparing the resulting fingerprint to a known publicly displayed fingerprint, the Kleopatra software prints a valid and certified dialog in green.

 <p align="center">
  <img src="assets/software06.png">